CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

   * **Open** the attribute table for this layer.
 Notice the new field `SUMEnrollment` that has been added on.
 This field contains the sum of the enrollments for all of the schools within the buffer.

-  * Which five libraries serve the greatest number of enrolled school children.
+  * Which five libraries serve the greatest number of enrolled school children?
 Sort the attribute table by SUMEnrollment and identify the top five libraries.

 ![location](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/04_08_Enrollment.png)

-**Save** your map project

 ##### Using a Distance Matrix

 *  Now we will move on to answer our third question: which is the nearest library to each public school?
   * To answer this question we will again introduce a new tool of analysis, `DistanceMatrix` tool.
 This tool takes two point layers and computes the linear distance between each feature in both layers.
+  * Make sure you do not have any features still selected
   * Navigate on your menu bar to `Vector`>`Analysis Tools`>`DistanceMatrix`
 ![location](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/04_08_DistanceMatrix.png)

   * Select `Bronx_Schools` as the `Input point layer`.
 Set `SCHOOLNAME` as the `Input unique ID field`.
 The input point layer is the layer that the distance of the target point layer will be measured in relation to.
   * Select `Bronx_Libraries` as the `Target point layer` and `facname` as the `Target unique ID field`.

-  * For the output matrix type select `Linear (N*kx3) distance matrix`, and select `Use only the nearest (k) target points` and leave this at 1.
+  * For the output matrix type select `Linear (N*kx3) distance matrix`, and select `Use only the nearest (k) target points` and set this to 1.

-  * Browse to save your output distance matrix as `BX_SchoolsNearestLibraries` in the 3_AnalyzingData\Process folder.

-  * Select `Okay`.
-Then select `Close`

-  * In a finder window navigate to the BX_SchoolsNearestLibraries.csv file within your 3_AnalyzingData\Process folder and open it.
-It should open in Excel.
+  * Run the process, and then open the Attribute Table of the resulting layer

   * You will see that we have generated a table where each school is matched with its nearest library and QGIS has computed the distance between them in feet.